microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsapp-publish.md

 ## Response

 If successful, this method returns a `200 OK` response code and a [teamsApp](../resources/teamsapp.md) object.
+If the app manifest has any validation errors, the request returns an error response with details about the schema errors.

 ## Examples